Skip to content

 Spills: Small volumes of isoflurane evaporate readily at normal room temperatures and may dissipate before any attempts to clean up or collect the liquid are initiated.
 If a small spill occurs, rapidly absorb any liquid with absorbent pads or paper towels and place in chemical fume hood for safe evaporation.
 For large spills of >50 mL (e.g. bottle knocked over or broken bottle), immediately evacuate the area and call EHS for assistance.

-Waste: Contact EHS for disposal of unused, expired or unwanted isoflurane or stock solutions as hazardous waste.
-Alternatively, contact the Office of Laboratory Animal Care (865-974-5634) to return solutions to the College of Veterinary Medicine pharmacy.
+Waste: Contact EHS for disposal of unused, expired, or unwanted isoflurane as hazardous waste.
+Alternatively, contact the Office of Laboratory Animal Care (865-974-5634) to return unused stock solutions to the College of Veterinary Medicine pharmacy.
 Spent charcoal canisters should be sealed in a plastic bag, properly labeled, and submitted to EHS as hazardous waste.
 Do not discard in the conventional trash.

 For questions about this guidance, contact Environmental Health & Safety (865-974-5084 or ehs_labsafety@utk.edu).